peterfarrar/principles-of-management-notes/notes_ch_05.md

 * Employees are aware of the conduct, values, and communications of senior leaders.
 * The company regularly surveys employees to get measure their engagement/commitment.
 * Employees are less likely to respond to presures that require compremising on cultural values and are more likely to report misconduct.
-* Employees can percive the ethical priorities of their coworkesr, the value of their organization and are willing to share in it.
+* Employees can percive the ethical priorities of their coworkers, the value of their organization and are willing to share in it.

 ### Compliance and Ethics
 Carrot and Stick, two necessary elements of an ethcial corporate culture.